-This seminar is given 0.5 credits for the first six Fall and Spring semesters and is assessed on a Pass/Fail basis.
+This seminar is given 1 credit for the first three Fall and Spring semesters and is assessed on a Pass/Fail basis.
 If a student's progress enables them to defend their final project before six semesters have elapsed, a required equivalency will be designed to ensure the completion of 30 credits in the degree program.